harrywang/CalligraphyGAN/README.md

 - With docker, specify COMMAND to train in the background, and use `docker logs` to print logs.

-> If you have GPUs, make sure you have configured docker properly.
+> If you want to use GPUs on Linux,
+>make sure you have installed [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

 ```shell
 docker run -d -t -v `pwd`:/usr/src/calligraphy-ai --name="calligraphy.ai" zhuojg1519/calligraphy.ai python train.py